 It weighs just over half a kilogram, it doesn’t feel heavy, but it does feel nice and solid.

-It’s based on a metal lens mount with a weather-sealing gasket around the edge will be one of the thinnest ones I’ve ever seen.
+It’s based on a metal lens mount with a weather-sealing gasket around the edge and will be one of the thinnest ones I’ve ever seen.

 The focus ring is electronically coupled to the lens’s autofocus motor and turns extremely smoothly.

-It responded quite precisely when I manually focused the autofocus motor itself, Wags silently and quite quickly.
+It responded quite precisely when I manually focused the autofocus motor itself, and Wags silently and quite quickly.

 However, it will hurt just a little before finally locking onto your subject.